enkidevs/curriculum/lua/roblox-studio/understanding-studio-ii/properties-interface-ii.md

 ## Content

 If you scrolled through the property window, the amount of options may seem daunting.
 Don't fret!
 They're not as complicated as they seem.
+We'll briefly go over what they do.

 ### Visual Aspects
 The **Appearance** and **Transform** aspects deal with the visuals, such as color and location in the game.